Defensive Cost-Benefit Analysis of Smart Grid Digital Functionalities: Assessing Digital Benefits and Costs

 A GDF can offer many potential benefits.
 The North American Synchrophasor Initiative (NASPI), for example, issued a report listing more than ten benefits offered by synchrophasors \cite{silverstein2015value}.
 It is safe to assume that the electric utility industry is in the best position to calculate the benefits of GDFs, with the caveat that their calculations should be subject to appropriate public oversight.
 Given a GDF $x$, the total value of the benefits expected to accrue from its deployment is denoted as $\operatorname{\textit{Ben}}(x)$.
 Direct costs, denoted $\operatorname{\textit{DirCosts}}(x)$, associated with $x$, such as purchase and maintenance costs, is similarly assumed to be calculated by the electric industry.

 Other expenses associated with GDFs could often be more difficult to define and estimate than direct costs, and might be better estimated probabilistically.
 Here, we consider two types of such expenses based on whether those expenses are directly related to cyberattacks.

 Let $C$ denote the set of cyberattacks that can potentially adversely affect a power grid.
 Induced destruction of equipment, power disruptions, and theft of customer data will all be considered cyberattacks.
 As new digital technologies (such as Internet-of-Things (IoT) devices) interact with the grid, new attack possibilities are introduced, so the set $C$ should be expected to expand over time.

-Let $N$ denote the set of non-cyber-attack-related adverse events or cost impositions that might accrue due to inclusion of GDFs.
+Let $N$ denote the set of non-cyber attack-related adverse events or cost impositions that might accrue due to inclusion of GDFs.
 These expenses can also be quite varied, including such things as storm-related damage to digital equipment, physical attacks on digital communication devices, and costs imposed by regulatory requirement compliance.